- Article on Mom & Pop Motels on the Strand

 HAWAIIAN VILLAGE

 Hwy 17/39th Avenue North El Rancho was the first big motel complex, built in 1948 by Jack Nelson on 13 acres along Highway 17.
 This was on the site of the current Village Square Shopping Center at 38th-40th Ave.
 North along Highway 17, which at the time was a residential district.
-There was concern about whether Myrtle Beach could possibly support this and other large complexes being built.
+There was concern at the time about whether Myrtle Beach could possibly support this and other large complexes being built.

 The sprawling grounds included 75 air-conditioned rooms with over 250-person capacity, car shelters, outdoor grilles and room service, a meeting room, and an adjoining restaurant.
 The palms and pines-wooded lot also included an 18-hole putting green, shuffleboard, ping pong, and their distinctive illuminated swimming pool, measuring 90' x 40', with a small island in the middle with palm trees.
 This motel became very popular; it was recommended by AAA, Duncan Hines, and Quality Courts, and was featured in the Saturday Evening Post, and Look magazines.
 Mr. & Mrs. Jack Nelson were the owners and managers of the motel for several years; later, Harold R. Nelson became the general manager.
 The motel was also a member of Dunes Golf and Beach Club, as well as Pine Lakes International Country Club in later years.
-In 1965, it was renovated and rethemed as the Hawaiian Village Motel and Restaurant.
-The restaurant actually had a small river running through it, with bamboo bridges to get across, and live music in the "Bora Bora" room for entertainment.
-The interior picture is from a 1965 postcard, taken by Jack Thompson.
+The motel was open year-round, but due to light use during the winter months, they offered very affordable rooms to locals- many people who lived in the area and worked at the downtown amusements, stayed here during the off-season.
+The island in the swimming pool was reportedly a popular spot for late-night rendevous.

 The Periscope, with rooms and meals at 2301 North Ocean Blvd.
 Car on left is a 1951 Plymouth sedan.